romeshyadav002/Dev-Tinder-Web/README.md

 - add redux devtools in chrome
 - navBar should update as soon as user logs in
 - refactor our code to add constants file
+- you should not be access other routes without login
+- if token is not present, redirect user to login page